viresh-ratnakar/exolve/README.md

 * **exolve-grid**
 * **exolve-across**
 * **exolve-down**
+* exolve-explanations
 * exolve-nina
 * exolve-question
 * exolve-submit

 Each section has the section name (exolve-something), followed by a colon.
-Other than the exolve-prelude, exolve-grid, exolve-across, and exolve-down sections, all other sections occupy a single line (some can be repeated though).
+Other than the exolve-prelude, exolve-grid, exolve-across, exolve-down, and exolve-explanations sections, all other sections occupy a single line (some can be repeated though).
 For such single-line sections, the "value" of the section is the text following the colon on the same line.

 The bolded sections, namely, exolve-width, exolve-height, exolve-grid, exolve-across, and exolve-down, are required.
 The other sections are optional,